-While we have not yet commenced customer deliveries, our financial results would be impacted by adverse changes in rates of inflation, labor markets, shipping costs, and other risks described in in the section titled "Risk Factors" included elsewhere in this prospectus.
+While we have not yet commenced customer deliveries, our financial results would be impacted by adverse changes in rates of inflation, labor markets, shipping costs, and other risks described in in "Item 3.D-Key Information-Risk Factors."
 Our contract manufacturing partner will be handling the logistics of getting our deliveries by container to Europe, and they are well versed in the current challenges of doing that from Thailand.
 Through our supply chain development process, we believe other comparable manufacturers are available who can supply components, including battery packs and chargers, that meet our specifications.

-On February 10, 2024, we entered into the SEPA.
-We plan to use the proceeds from the transaction for general corporate purposes, in particular to start production and commercial rollout of the i300.
+On February 10, 2024, we entered into the Standby Equity Purchase Agreement and Pre-Paid Advance Agreement with an affiliate of Yorkville Advisors Global, LP.
+We plan to use the proceeds from the transaction to start production and commercial rollout of the i300.